ayortanli/github-ci-automerge-example/README.md

 # github-ci-automerge-example
-Auto merging master to another branch in Github CI
+Auto merging main to another branch in Github CI

+This is especially useful if you have a canary release deployed alongside the main release.
+In this example;
+Whenever the main branch has a commit, the main CI action should trigger the Canary CI action.
+Then Canary CI action should auto-merge the main branch to itself and deploy accordingly.